GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/04.831-840/02.Our-Words/docs.md

 ---
+title: |
-title: 832.
-Our Words
+    832. Our Words - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 832.
+Our Words.
+Words are things of little cost, Quickly spoken, quickly lost; We forget them, but they stand Witnesses at God's right hand, And their testimony bear For us or against us there.
+    keywords:  |
-    keywords: Christ in Song, Our Words, Words are things of little cost,
+        Christ in Song, adventhymnals, advent hymnals, Our Words, Words are things of little cost.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 832. OUR WORDS
+####  Christ in Song,

 ```txt
 1.